-We also expect FIBI's credit costs (loan loss provision expenses to average gross loans) to normalise around their historic average of 0.22%1, which includes an entire economic cycle, and to remain below the domestic peer average.
-Following provision charge-backs in 2021 equivalent to 0.2% of gross loans, credit costs increased to 0.1% for 2022, exclusively driven by an increase in group provisions owing to loan growth.
+We also expect FIBI's credit costs (loan loss provision expenses to average gross loans) to also likely rise above their historic average of 0.22%2, which includes an entire economic cycle, but to remain below the domestic peer average.
+Following provision charge-backs in 2021 equivalent to 0.2% of gross loans, credit costs increased to 0.1% and 0.3% in 2022 and in the first six months of 2023 respectively, exclusively driven by an increase in group provisions owing to the macroeconomic uncertainty.

 Strong asset quality is a reflection of the bank's loan book structure and underwriting standards.
-Relatively low risk residential mortgages accounted for 30% of total loans, while medium and large businesses (including institutional entities) for 32% as of the end of 2022 (see Exhibit 4).
-Other retail and consumer loans were 20% of total, but a significant portion of the unsecured retail portfolio is salary-assigned and the bank's client base is mainly higher-income, wealthier individuals.
+Relatively low risk residential mortgages accounted for 29% of total loans, while medium and large businesses (including institutional entities) for 35% as of June 2023 (see Exhibit 4).
+Other retail and consumer loans were 19% of total, but a significant portion of the unsecured retail portfolio is salary-assigned and the bank's client base is mainly higher-income, wealthier individuals.

-FIBI's loan book is relatively diversified by customer type Loan book breakdown as of the end of 2022 (supervisory segments)
+FIBI's loan book is relatively diversified by customer type Loan book breakdown as of June 2023 (supervisory segments)

-Housing loans include housing loans to private individuals whose business activity is classified to small business, equivalent to 1.2% of total credit to the public Source: Bank's financial statements
+Housing loans include housing loans to private individuals whose business activity is classified to small business, equivalent to 1.7% of total credit to the public.
+Due to rounding, the percentages above do not add up to 100%.
+Source: Bank's financial statements

 Borrower concentrations are moderate, after declining in recent years, with no individual exposure exceeding 15% of the bank's capital as of the end of 2022.
 However, sector concentration is high.
-FIBI's significant and growing exposure to residential mortgages and the construction and real estate sector, which made up a further 16% of total lending as of the end of 2022.
-This concentration renders FIBI's asset quality susceptible to developments in the Israeli property market.
+FIBI's significant and growing exposure to residential mortgages and the construction and real estate sector, which made up a further 15% of total lending as of June 2023.
+This concentration renders FIBI's asset quality susceptible to developments in the Israeli property market and it is still uncertain what impact the conflict will have on the sector.

-House price growth in Israel peaked at a high 20% year-over-year as of September 2022, increasing the risk of correction.
-But, any near-term price correction would be limited because of a steady growth in new households from a young and growing population.
-Additionally, for housing loans, risks are mitigated by (1) banks' full recourse to the borrowers and a strong repayment culture; (2) the low level of housing debt at around 30% of GDP2; and (3) macroprudential measures3 that enforce tight underwriting standards (from the bank's outstanding housing portfolio as of December 2022, 68% of credit was granted at an original loan-to-value of up to 60%; 90% of credit was granted at a debt-income ratio of up to 35%), as well as high capital buffers against mortgages.
+For housing loans, risks are mitigated by (1) banks' full recourse to the borrowers and a strong repayment culture; (2) the low level of housing debt at around 34% of GDP3; and (3) macroprudential measures4 that enforce tight underwriting standards (from the bank's outstanding housing portfolio as of June 2023, 68% of credit was granted at an original loan-to-value of up to 60%; 89% of credit was granted at a debt-income ratio of up to 35%), as well as high capital buffers against mortgages.